Intermediate-pressure phases of cerium studied by an LDA + Gutzwiller method: results and discussions

-In Fig. \ref{zfac}, we plot the renormalization factor of the 4\textit{f} bands in the $\alpha$, $\alpha''$ and high pressure bct phases as the function of volume.
-We can find that the renormalization factor of the 4\textit{f} bands decreases monotonically with the increment of the volume for all the three phases, which can be easily explained by the fact that increasing volume reduces the hopping integral between the neighboring \textit{f} orbitals which enhances the correlation effect among 4\textit{f} electrons and thus reduces the corresponding renormalization factor.
+In Fig. \ref{zfac}, we plot the renormalization factor of the 4\textit{f} bands in the $\alpha$, $\alpha''$, and high-pressure bct phases as the function of volume.
+We can find that the renormalization factor of the 4\textit{f} bands decreases monotonically with the increment of the volume for all the three phases, which can be easily explained by the fact that increasing volume reduces the hopping integral between the neighboring \textit{f} orbitals, which enhances the correlation effect among 4\textit{f} electrons and thus reduces the corresponding renormalization factor.
 From the present LDA+G calculation, we find that the main consequence of the correlation effect in the total energy is to reduce the kinetic energy.
-Since the fcc structure is close packed, compared with the $\alpha''$ phase, the $\alpha$ phase has relatively higher kinetic energy gain, which is over counted by LDA.
-Because of that, the reduction of kinetic energy gain captured by LDA+G is also more pronounced in the $\alpha$ phase, which raises the total energy of the $\alpha$ phase relative to the $\alpha''$ phase and makes it unstable in the intermediate pressure region.
+Since the fcc structure is close packed, compared with the $\alpha''$ phase, the $\alpha$ phase has relatively higher kinetic energy gain, which is overcounted by LDA.
+Because of that, the reduction of kinetic energy gain captured by LDA+G is also more pronounced in the $\alpha$ phase, which raises the total energy of the $\alpha$ phase relative to the $\alpha''$ phase and makes it thermal dynamically unstable in the intermediate pressure region.
+We would like to emphasize that the renormalization factor obtained in Gutzwiller approximation is defined by the reduction of the kinetic energy, which is in general higher than that obtained by dynamical mean-field theory through the quasiparticle spectral weight of the Green's function.
+Please refer to our previous paper for the detailed discussion on this point.\cite{xydeng_2008}